WenSimEHRP/conjak/readme.md

 # CJK Num Format <!--raw-typst<markdown-ignore>-->

-Simple typst package for CJK number formatting. <!--raw-typst<markdown-ignore>-->
+Simple typst package for CJK number formatting.
+Please refer to the [document](./docs.pdf) for information about each function. <!--raw-typst<markdown-ignore>-->

 ## Goals